 Research shows that omega-3 fatty acids may boost your sleep quality.
 The sleep doctor has an excellent article all about this.
 Click here to read more.
 I find that I’m able to sleep deeper and longer when I take Liver Cod Oil by Nature’s Way.
-You can find it at Whole Foods for $19 (again I don’t get paid to recommend these things).
-I used to use DEVA, but they may have changed their formula, because it no longer works for.
+Fish Oil pills by New Chapter also works really well.

 13. Microbiome & Sleep

 It is said that if you heal the gut, you heal the body.
 The gut is often referred to as our “second brain.”
 This is because our microbiome is constantly in communication with our nervous system.
 In fact, did you know that up to 90% of serotonin is produced by the gut?
 Serotonin plays a key rule in sleep and mental stability.
 So how can you boost the good bacteria in your gut?
 The simple answer is through a healthy diet & taking probiotics.
 For me, I have found the Paleo diet to be the most beneficial.
 Avoiding grains helped to heal my Psoriasis and joint pain.
 We all have different bodies so play around with different foods and see what your body likes the best.

 14. Snack Before Bed

 I know it goes against everything you’ve been told, but for some people it helps to have a small, protein-rich snack prior to bed.
 Almonds, bananas, and pretzels may help you sleep better.
 For a list of foods that make you sleepy, click here.